-As an actor, I've worked in theatre, and more recently in front of the camera, across Canada and in the United States.
+As an actor, I've worked in theatre and in front of the camera across Canada and in the United States.
 Recently, I've been working on many short films produced by independent companies around New England, including Finding My Dad's Memories with Emmy-nominated company Pixela Pictura.
-I originated the role of Nina and 12 other women in a new Off-Broadway play called Dear Jane, directed by Katrin Hilbe and choreographed by Wendy Seyb, which premiered at the Clurman Theatre in Theatre Row in 2017.
+I originated the role of Nina and 12 other women in a new Off-Broadway play called Dear Jane, directed by Katrin Hilbe and choreographed by Wendy Seyb, which premiered at Theatre Row in 2017.
+Previously, I starred as Anne Shirley in the sequel to Anne of Green Gables, entitled Anne and Gilbert, on Prince Edward Island.

-In 2016, I received my MFA in Musical Theatre from the Boston Conservatory, where I played Greta Garbo in my solo cabaret entitled How To Be Alone, all roles in a gender-bending ensemble-based production of A Doll's House and Madelaine True in LaChiusa's The Wild Party.
-Last summer, I had the honour of starring as Anne Shirley in the sequel to Anne of Green Gables, entitled Anne and Gilbert, on Prince Edward Island.
+In 2016, I received my MFA in Musical Theatre from the Boston Conservatory, where I played Greta Garbo in my cabaret entitled How To Be Alone, all roles in a gender-bending ensemble-based production of A Doll's House and Madelaine True in LaChiusa's The Wild Party.

-In my free time, I like to wander through the Museum of Natural History and sit with dinosaur bones.
-I find them very humbling.
+Beyond that, tiny projects are important to me.
+I like miniature things.
+I like cooking.
+I like working with my hands.
+I find crowds of people overwhelming.
+I like to wander through the Museum of Natural History and sit with dinosaur bones.
+I find them humbling.
 I like to read.
 I look up the etymology of words a lot - words I use and words I encounter.
 I want to know what they really mean, uncover their history.
-Language is where thought finds vibration or character and becomes tangible.
+Language is where thought meets vibration or character and becomes tangible.
 I write things on my blog here.

-Photo by Silas Green
+Photo by Ryan Parker